shreyasarker/Datacamp-Learning-2025/README.md

 Each course folder contains:
-- `notes.md` – A summary of what I learned
+- `workbook.ipynb` – A summary of what I learned along with Code snippets.
-- `practice-code.py` – Code snippets & experiments
-- `mini-project.ipynb` – Small hands-on project or challenge
 - `README.md` – Overview of that course module

 ## ✅ Progress Tracker